 - 4 Press Machine or Power press

-- 7 Types of Press Tools / Dies
+- 7 Types of Press Tools or Dies by the operation

 As per Wikipedia